ravik2015/rebolt/docs/get-started.md

 This will create a fresh React Native project using `rebolt` template, giving you the already preconfigured Reason environment out of the box.

-To better understand the integration between Reason and React Native,please see the following section that explains the manual integration step by step.
+To better understand the integration between Reason and React Native, please see the following section that explains the manual integration step by step.

 ## Adding ReasonML to your existing React Native project